rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-17: Two traits are defined to have a ` method and are implemented on the `Human` type, and a `fly` method is implemented on `Human` directly
+Listing 20-17: Two traits are defined to have a `fly` method and are implemented on the `Human` type, and a `fly` method is implemented on `Human` directly.

 When we call `fly` on an instance of `Human`, the compiler defaults to calling
 the method that is directly implemented on the type, as shown in Listing 20-18.